mrange/benchmarksgame/src/mandelbrot/README.md

 `mandelbrot_6` is written in C and uses all cores available through OpenMP to get a roughly 4x speedup on quad core machines such as mine.
 In addition the program uses SSE3 in order to compute two pixels in parallel.

-If we used AVX over SSE3 it would gives us twice the computation power.
-In addition, for the coordinates choses we don't need really need double precision floats, if we used single precision floats we could process eight pixels in parallel.
+If we used AVX over SSE3 it would give us twice the computation power.
+In addition, for the coordinates chosen we don't need double precision floats, if we used single precision floats we could process eight pixels in parallel.

 This makes me believe that `mandelbrot_6` could be made 4x times faster by using AVX (2x) and single precision floats (2x).

-Another, approach is to use the GPU but that is a topic for a another post.
+Another, approach is to use the GPU but that is a topic for another post.

 .NET has limited support for SSE and no support for AVX which means I will use C++.